machinetranslate/machinetranslate.org/concepts/language-model.md

 When another special token `<EOS>` (end of sentence), the decoder stops.

 This kind of decoding where only the most probable token is considered is called **greedy decoding** and it may not always lead to the most fluent output.
-For this reason, the algorithm **beamsearch** is used that considers multiple most probable outputs at the same time.
+For this reason, the algorithm **beam search** is used that considers multiple most probable outputs at the same time.

 # Models